How to improve customer service

 How to Improve Customer Service Skills from the Inside Out

-Believe it or not, your organization is composed of internal customers.
+Believe it or not, your organisation is composed of internal customers.
 You probably know them as Steve from Accounting, Julie in Sales, and Fred, the guy you call to fix the copier.

 That’s right.
 Everyone who works in—or with—your company is a customer.
 This is known as internal customer service.